ControlledChaos/bs-theme/README.md

 ## Nothing Fancy

 This is just a starter theme.
 However, files are namespaced and all functions are in autoloaded class files.
+Some sample block editor CSS and colors.

 ## Requirements